Ghanchakkar (film): Cast

+Production

+The entire movie was filmed in Mumbai, featuring locations such as Dadar Parsi Colony, Mumbai local trains and stations like Goregaon and Ghatkopar, the Eastern Express Highway, and Essel Studio.

 Soundtrack

 The soundtrack of Ghanchakkar was composed by Amit Trivedi.
 The lyrics were written by Amitabh Bhattacharya.

 Track listing

 Promotion

 Emraan Hashmi and Vidya Balan worked hard to bring the film to a wider audience.
 The on-screen couple appeared on various television shows, including Dance India Dance, Chidiyaghar, India's Dancing Superstar and Comedy Nights with Kapil.

+Reception

 Critical response

-Wassupbollywood.com rated the movie 2/5, saying, "Ghanchakkar is a terribly executed film.
-Watch it to feel better in your college lecture or job this Monday."

 Raja Sen of Rediff.com said that the film "stops being funny somewhere through the second half".
 The critic continued: "Vidya Balan, in particular, deserves to be singled out for applause simply because of her willingness as a leading lady to take on a role this farcical.
 One time watch only for Vidya Balan."
 He gave the film only 2 out of a possible 5 stars.

-However, Pakistani critic Mohammad Kamran Jawaid from the Dawn newspaper gave Ghanchakkar a positive review, stating that Vidya Balan "gets the short end of the stick" and is "a few hundred miles away from any original appeal".
+However, Mohammad Kamran Jawaid from the Dawn newspaper gave Ghanchakkar a positive review, stating that Vidya Balan "gets the short end of the stick" and is "a few hundred miles away from any original appeal".
 He notes that the film's "big reveal" is hardly a revelation.
 And as frightening as the hoodlums want themselves to appear, their sense of menace never surfaces the way it ought to.
 Also, their good-cop, bad-cop attitude gets old fast, and we never get to know much about them.
 However, these minor grumbles are just that – minor grumbles".

 A reviewer for The Times of India gave the movie, a rating of 3.5 out of 5 and wrote "Of the talent-Emraan gets his bewildered expression correct.
 And for fear of losing it, he keeps it going for the most part.
 Vidya provides a few laughs trying to ape the Punjabi stereotype.
 However, her act doesn't qualify for the real thing."

 Sudhish Kamath of The Hindu stated "Ghanchakkar almost succeeds too.
 But sadly, though it is fun as you watch it unfold, it is also mostly forgettable, offering us very few moments to hold on to."